chrislit/abydos/CODING_STANDARDS.rst

 CODING STANDARDS
 ----------------

-- Nosetest will be used for testing.
+- Pytest will be used for testing.
 - Flake8 will be used for best practice conformance.
 - Pydocstyle will be used to ensure documentation style conformance to PEP257 (for the most part) and NumPy documentation style.